thosgood/this-weeks-finds/markdown/51-100/week077.md

 studying increasingly subtle variations on the theme of identity and difference.
 Given two categories C and D, we can ask if they are *equal* or not.
-We can also discuss *isomorphisms* between C and D. An isomorphism is a functor F: C → D having an inverse: a functor G: D → C such that FG is equal to the identity functor on D and GF is equal to the identity on C.
+We can also discuss *isomorphisms* between C and D. An isomorphism is a functor F: C \to D having an inverse: a functor G: D \to C such that FG is equal to the identity functor on D and GF is equal to the identity on C.

-We can also discuss *equivalences* between C and D. An equivalence is a functor F: C → D together with a functor G: D → C such that FG is naturally isomorphic to the identity functor on D, and GF is naturally isomorphic to the identity functor on C. Remember, two functors from one category to another are "naturally isomorphic" if there is a natural
+We can also discuss *equivalences* between C and D. An equivalence is a functor F: C \to D together with a functor G: D \to C such that FG is naturally isomorphic to the identity functor on D, and GF is naturally isomorphic to the identity functor on C. Remember, two functors from one category to another are "naturally isomorphic" if there is a natural